-- Foster a culture of safeguarding where online-safety is fully integrated into whole-school safeguarding - Oversee and support the activities of the designated safeguarding lead team and ensure they work technical colleagues to complete an online safety audit in line with KCSIE (including technology in use in the school) - Undertake training in offline and online safeguarding, in accordance with statutory guidance and Local Safeguarding Children Partnership support and guidance - Ensure ALL staff undergo safeguarding training (including online-safety) at induction and with regular updates and that they agree and adhere to policies and procedures - Ensure ALL governors and trustees undergo safeguarding and child protection training and updates (including online-safety) to provide strategic challenge and oversight into policy and practice and that governors are regularly updated on the nature and effectiveness of the school's arrangements - Ensure the school implements and makes effective use of appropriate ICT systems and services including school-safe filtering and monitoring, protected email systems and that all technology including remote systems are implemented according to child-safety first principles - Better understand, review and drive the rationale behind decisions in filtering and monitoring as per the new DfE standards-through regular liaison with technical colleagues and the DSL- in particular understand what is blocked or allowed for whom, when, and how as per KCSIE. - In 2023/4 this will involve starting regular checks and annual reviews, upskilling the DSL and appointing a filtering and monitoring governor - Liaise with the designated safeguarding lead on all online-safety issues which might arise and receive regular updates on school issues and broader policy and practice information - Support safeguarding leads and technical staff as they review protections for pupils in the home and remote-learning procedures, rules and safeguards - Take overall responsibility for data management and information security ensuring the school's provision follows best practice in information handling; work with the DPO, DSL and governors to ensure a compliant framework for storing data, but helping to ensure that child protection is always put first and data-protection processes support careful and legal sharing of information - Understand and make all staff aware of procedures to be followed in the event of a serious online safeguarding incident - Ensure suitable risk assessments are undertaken so the curriculum meets needs of pupils, including risk of children being radicalised - Ensure the school website meets statutory requirements
+- Foster a culture of safeguarding where online safety is fully integrated into whole-school safeguarding. - Oversee and support the activities of the designated safeguarding lead team and ensure they work technical colleagues to complete an online safety audit in line with KCSIE (including technology in use in the school) - Undertake training in offline and online safeguarding, in accordance with statutory guidance and Local Safeguarding Children Partnership support and guidance. - Ensure ALL staff undergo safeguarding training (including online safety) at induction and with regular updates and that they agree and adhere to policies and procedures. - Ensure ALL governors undergo safeguarding and child protection training and updates (including online safety) to provide strategic challenge and oversight into policy and practice and that governors are regularly updated on the nature and effectiveness of the school's arrangements. - Ensure the school implements and makes effective use of appropriate ICT systems and services including school-safe filtering and monitoring, protected email systems and that all technology including remote systems are implemented according to child-safety first principles. - Better understand, review and drive the rationale behind decisions in filtering and monitoring as per the DfE standards-through regular liaison with technical colleagues and the DSL- in particular understand what is blocked or allowed for whom, when, and how as per KCSIE. - Liaise with the designated safeguarding lead on all online safety issues which might arise and receive regular updates on school issues and broader policy and practice information. - Support safeguarding leads and technical staff as they review protections for pupils in the home and remote-learning procedures, rules and safeguards. - Take overall responsibility for data management and information security ensuring the school's provision follows best practice in information handling; work with the DPO, DSL and governors to ensure a compliant framework for storing data, but helping to ensure that child protection is always put first and data-protection processes support careful and legal sharing of information. - Understand and make all staff aware of procedures to be followed in the event of a serious online safeguarding incident. - Ensure suitable risk assessments are undertaken so the curriculum meets needs of pupils, including risk of children being radicalised. - Ensure the school website meets statutory requirements.

-Designated Safeguarding Lead / Online Safety Lead - Mrs G Murphy
+Designated Safeguarding Lead - Mrs G Murphy

-Key responsibilities (remember the DSL can delegate certain online-safety duties but not the overall responsibility; this assertion and all quotes below are from Keeping Children Safe in Education):
+Key responsibilities (remember the DSL can delegate certain online safety duties but not the overall responsibility; this assertion and all quotes below are from Keeping Children Safe in Education):